lihop/godot-xterm/addons/godot_xterm/nodes/terminal/README.md

 ### (4) Draw

 The input from (3) is then intepreted by the terminal and drawn to the screen.
-For example if the string "\u001b[39;m" was written to the terminal, then it would draw some colorful output to the screen.
+For example if the string "\u001b[38;2;0;255;0;mA" was written to the terminal, then it would draw a green colored capital letter 'A' on the screen.

 ## Properties